 From here, you will be able to customize the selected 'Toolbar' (highlighted in red in the picture above) by just using the arrow icons to add, remove or sort the desired features.
-Click on the applicable buttons to add , remove or rename any created toolbar.
+Click on the applicable buttons to add R, remove Rename any created toolbar.